Hiring A Great Emcee Can Make Your Meeting a Super Success

 Shortly after hiring, give your professional emcee or host the conference details.
-Remind your host to share all of the announcements regarding Who?
+Remind your MC or host to share all of the announcements regarding Who?
 What?
 Where?
 Whens? with your group.

-Your event guests want to feel entertained and energized at your event or business meeting.
-Weak emcees will forget or fail to bring the “fun factor” that makes for a memorable and entertaining session.
+Your event guests want to feel entertained and energized at your event or panel discussion.
+Many emcees – namely weak emcees who require more emcee experience – will forget or fail to bring the “fun factor” that makes for a memorable and entertaining session for your audiences.

-Most clients and C level executives feel drained during long business meetings and general sessions.
-Make sure you have an experienced emcee who knows how to keep the audience engaged with fruitful entertainment.
+Most clients and C-level executives feel drained during long business meetings and general sessions.
+Make sure you have an experienced emcee who knows how to keep the audience interested and engaged with fruitful entertainment.

-Whether that’s through tasteful humor that keeps the audience laughing, stretching throughout the event, ice breakers for your in-person or virtual conferences, and more.
+Whether that’s through tasteful humor that keeps the audience laughing, stretching throughout the event ceremony, ice breakers for your in-person or virtual conferences, and more.

-Your meeting, conference, gala, charity events, live events, or virtual events have many moving parts.
-It’s best to talk about the flow of your event program with your virtual emcee or host before it starts.
+Your meeting, conference, gala, hybrid event, live event, or in-person event has many moving parts.
+It’s best to talk about the flow of your event program ahead of time with your virtual emcee or host.

-If you hire a Master of Ceremonies that’s an amateur, he will try to “wing it” and present your corporate events on the fly without discussing/rehearsing each piece of your presentations first.
+If you hire a Master of Ceremonies who’s an amateur, he/she will try to “wing it” and present your corporate events on the fly without discussing/rehearsing each piece of your presentations first.

 Communicate with your corporate emcee long before your next event.
-Provide your host with a “Run Sheet” document that breaks down every part of your business meeting, including the timing for each of the events.
+Provide your host with a “run sheet” document that breaks down every part of your upcoming event, including the timing for each segment.

-And lay out some event goals that you have in mind.
-Talk about what components will make this a successful event.
+Lay out some event goals that you have in mind.
+Talk about what components will make this a successful event ceremony.

-And create a tone of professionalism amongst your virtual emcee, speakers, event planners, and attendees.
+Create a tone of professionalism amongst your event emcees, speakers, event planner or planners, and attendees.
 Having this focus from the very beginning will help you formulate your ideas and keep everyone on track.

-Key: Have all of your presenters, including the virtual emcee, meet for a talk-through one hour before the events begin on site.
-This way, speakers, virtual emcees, and speakers can have the opportunity to make contact and hear out the goals for the event.
+Have all of your presenters and hosts meet for a talk-through at least one hour before the event begins.
+This way, everyone can have the opportunity to get on the same page and hear out the goals for the event.